-This, the 6th International Symposium on Process Mineralogy (Process Mineralogy '20), is organised by MEI in consultation with Dr Megan Becker and is sponsored by ZEISS.
+This, the 6th International Symposium on Process Mineralogy (Process Mineralogy '20), is organised by MEI in consultation with Dr Megan Becker and is sponsored by ZEISS & FLSmidth.
 Media sponsors are International Mining.

 Developing from MEIís previous conferences, Process Mineralogy '20 will deal with the following topics: